 ALL overseas property investments are HIGH-RISK INVESTMENTS, which are unregulated by the watchdogs at the FCA, and many have gotten into trouble, gone into liquidation, never got off the ground, and some may have even been scams.

-Our team of specialist case handlers have made many claims over the mis-selling of overseas property investments, and we don’t anticipate stopping anytime soon.Get started now
+Our team of specialist case handlers have experience with claims over the mis-selling of overseas property investments, and we don’t anticipate stopping anytime soon.Get started now

-Several financial advisers and the FSCS have been paying out compensation for the mis-selling over overseas property investments via SIPPs and SSASs for a few years, with Get Claims Advice often leading the claim.
+Several financial advisers and the FSCS have been paying out compensation for the mis-selling over overseas property investments via SIPPs and SSASs for a few years, with Spencer Churchill Claims Advice often leading the claim on a No Win – No Fee* basis.

 Then you may have been mis-sold, and you could be able to make a claim for negligent SIPP advice.